Exact equality of the MSEs for two types of nonlinear adaptive systems: Saturation and dead-zone types: Results and Discussion

 \subsection{Steady state}

-Fig. \ref{fig:MSEss} presents the steady-state MSE values obtained by the theoretical calculations for both the saturation and dead-zone types, together with the corresponding simulation results at $t=200$.
+The learning curves in Figs. \ref{fig:SaturationLC} and \ref{fig:DeadzoneLC} show that there appear to be steady-state values of MSE determined by $S$ and $\mu$ for the saturation type and by $D$ and $\mu$ for the dead-zone type, respectively.
+Additionally, since the MSE at $t=50$ is larger when $S$ and $D$ are 0.5 or 1 than when they are 0.1 or 2, it can be inferred that the steady-state MSE is larger when $S$ or $D$ has intermediate values.
+Thus, the steady states, like the learning curves, are of significant interest, and we wish to investigate them in detail.
+Fig. \ref{fig:MSEss} presents the steady-state MSE values obtained by the theoretical results (\ref{eqn:MSEss}) for both the saturation and dead-zone types, together with the corresponding simulation results at $t=200$.
 This simulation time is adequate for the MSEs to reach their steady-state values.
 In the computer simulations, the adaptive filter W has 400 taps ($N=400$).
 For these simulations, error bars indicate the medians and standard deviations based on 100 trials.

 Although learning curves for the saturation and dead-zone types are different, even if $S=D$, as shown in Figs. \ref{fig:SaturationLC} and \ref{fig:DeadzoneLC}, the steady-state MSEs for the saturation and dead-zone types are exactly equal to each other, as revealed in (\ref{eqn:MSEss}).
 Therefore, the thick curves, that is, the theoretical calculation results, in Figs. \ref{fig:MSEss}(a) and (b) are, of course, identical.
 It is easily seen from (\ref{eqn:MSEss}) that if there is no background noise, that is, $\sigma_\xi^2=0$, the steady-state MSE is zero when $S, D=0$ or $S, D\rightarrow \infty$.
 These results are also seen in Fig. \ref{fig:MSEss}.
 If $S\rightarrow \infty$ or $D=0$, $f(x)$ is a linear function; therefore, it is reasonable that the steady-state MSE is zero.
 On the other hand, if $S=0$ or $D\rightarrow \infty$, $f(x)$ is always zero; therefore, the output $y$ of the adaptive filter W also becomes zero when $t \rightarrow \infty$.
 As a result, the MSE becomes zero.
 Here, in Fig. \ref{fig:MSEss}, the steady-state MSEs are maximum at $\frac{S}{\rho \sigma_g}, \frac{D}{\rho \sigma_g}\simeq 0.8485$, as revealed in (\ref{eqn:MSEmaxCondition}).